NeuroTechX/ntx_slack_archive/general.md

  >VR is potentially an interesting application, but even harder to find people to do it it seems.
 I don't have a VR headset, so there is no way for me to debug it and I bet an intersection of people that have both VR and Muse is pretty small.
 Mental state detection is something that seems more interesting personally.

+4/3/2017 6:44 PM

+ **maxim** :

+ >That's fine, storing data is one of the first trivial steps, so no harm in redoing it to get used to working with Muse SDK.
+I'm thinking of also storing a bunch of stuff that's also available from a general phone (mic for noise level and light sensor maybe?) to have more variables to correlate with later on